OpenOmics/metavirs/docs/usage/run.md

 > **Input FastQ or BAM file(s).**
 > *type: file(s)*
 >
 > One or more FastQ files can be provided.
-The pipeline does NOT support single-end data.
-From the command-line, each input file should seperated by a space.
+The pipeline supports single-end and paired-end data.
+Single-end and paired-end FastQ files can be provided to this option simultaneously.
+Under the hood, the pipeline will run the correct set of rules and options for a given sample.
+When providing each input file, please seperate each file with a space.
 Globbing is supported!
 This makes selecting FastQ files easy.
-Input FastQ files should always be gzipp-ed.
+Note: Input FastQ files must be gzipp-ed.
 >
 > ***Example:*** `--input .tests/*.R?.fastq.gz`